 Storey reached a point where he realized he didn’t want to escape his troubles through drugs.
 He quit cold turkey, and also got a Siberian husky service dog he named Koja to help him psychologically.

-He had been running on his everyday prosthesis when a Paralympic committee member noticed he was talented.
+He had been running on his everyday prosthesis when a Paralympic committee member noticed his talent.
 She told him he had potential to thrive in the sport, and to get a running prosthesis.

-Ultimately, he would compete in the National Paralympic Games .
-He’s also run both the Marine Corps Marathon and the New York City Marathon.
+Ultimately, he would compete in the National Paralympic Games.
+He’s also run in both the Marine Corps Marathon and the New York City Marathon.

 While Storey was in rehabilitation and had just started running track, a fellow Marine and amputee approached him and asked if he would be interested in mountaineering.
 He had just finished climbing Mt.
 Kilimanjaro.